Product yields (the percentage of the spheroids produced in a batch that are within the size range required) will never be 100%.

 Even, high quality disc cut pattern from Caleva ...

-- A completely even pattern suggests an even spheronization action on the extrudate leading to lower variability in the spheroids.
+A completely even pattern suggests an even spheronization action on the extrudate leading to lower variability in your spheroid size range.
+With this consistency your waste product is kept to a minimum.
+This could be extremely important, especially if your product is expensive.

 How might this effect you?